uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/clustering/kmeans.rst

    .. member:: table data = table()

-      :math:`n \times p` table with the data to be assigned to the clusters, where each row stores one sample.
+      :math:`n \times p` table with the data to be assigned to the clusters, where each row stores one feature vector.

       Getter & Setter
          | ``const table& get_data() const``